 Every case is unique, but generally speaking, settlements are taxed by the U.S. Internal Revenue Service, or IRS, according to the reason for the claim which gave rise to the payment—also known as the “origin of the claim”.
 The cause for a claim can depend heavily on the specific facts and circumstances of the case.

-For instance, settlement payments for employment-related claims involving unpaid wages are typically taxable by the IRS as ordinary income.
-In this way, the IRS considers you receiving those settlement proceeds as, more or less, a form of you receiving those wages.
+For instance, settlement payments for employment-related claims involving unpaid wages are typically taxable for the full amount by the IRS as additional gross income.
+In this way, the IRS considers you receiving those settlement proceeds as, more or less, a form of back pay.

 On the other hand, if your house was damaged by a negligent contracting company and you reached a settlement with them, it’s likely that the payment you’d receive would be considered repayment for destroyed capital—as opposed to ordinary income—and therefore, not taxable.